hayfa2310/Amazon-Scraper-Updating-Product/README.md

 # Amazon Scraper Updating Product

-The objective of this project is to retrieve the new reviews of an Amazon product counting a given number of days through scrapping.
+The objective of this project is to retrieve the new reviews of an Amazon product given a number of days through scrapping.
 The data extracted by the Scraper can be fetched by accessing the endpoints given by the Flask RESTful API.

 ## Amazon Marketplace
 In this project, the allowed domains from the existing marketplaces offered by Amazon are 17 marketplaces.